 - Educational gaps – Gaps in students’ educational experiences can also contribute to reading and decoding difficulties.
 If a child moves one or more times during his early years in school, he may miss out on certain instructional opportunities.
 If a child misses school due to illness or neglect, this can also lead to decoding difficulties.
-Or, if there are certain curricular gaps in literacy instruction during a child’s previous school experiences, this can also result in decoding difficulties.
+Or, if there are certain curricular gaps in literacy instruction during a child’s previous school experiences – especially in phonological awareness or phonics – this can also result in decoding difficulties.

 - Phonological processing problems – In my work as a reading specialist, I’ve found that many of the students I work with have underlying phonological awareness problems.
 Phonological awareness is the ability to hear and work with (orally) the sounds of language.
 If a student, for example, cannot orally blend the sounds /h/ /a/ /t/ (without any print present), then she is not going to be able to sound out the word in text.
 Students who struggle with rhyming, counting syllables, segmenting and blending phonemes, etc. are also likely to have problems decoding words.

 - Visual processing issues – In this case, I’m not referring to poor vision but to a child’s ability to visually discriminate letters, words, and read print left-to-right.
 Print concepts can be taught, but some students still struggle with accurately perceiving letters and words.